-Luckily for me, I’ve been able to turn this love of food into a career in cooking, and have spent the last twenty-five years sharing this passion with family, friends, students, co-workers, and anyone around me
+I have always loved food.
+Luckily for me, I’ve been able to turn this love of food into a career in cooking, and have spent the last fifteen years sharing this passion with friends, students, co-workers, and now television viewers.

 The Early Years